 Overdose on Lead and Aluminum?

-- Four of the 7 so-called “natural calcium” formulations from oyster shell and other natural sources had measurable lead content
+- Four of the 7 so-called “natural calcium” formulations from oyster shell and other natural sources had measurable or excessive lead content

 - Four of the 14 refined calcium formulations had similar lead content, including some brand name products from major pharmaceutical companies